davidyell/Learning-React-MTG-Frontend/README.md

 ## Api back-end

-This project runs off an api creating in another learning project to learn Express.
+This project accesses an api created in another project to learn Express.
+You will need both setup and running.

+Information on how to setup the backend api can be found in the repository.

 https://github.com/davidyell/Learning-Express-MTG-Api